tomomilove/tomomilove.github.io/english_story.md

 I look down and see a kind of grass with light blue leaves.

 Alice: It’s mint grass, huh?
 Let’s collect some then, and head back.

+## Chapter 31
+## The red-haired bear king

+dvancing into the depths of the Verdant Forest, we come to a large door.
+A guard from Maginia is stationed in front.

+Alice: Hello, what’s this?

+Guard: Beyond this door lies the dominion of the red-haired bear king.
+It is an extremely dangerous and wily beast that has killed many adventurers from Maginia.
+Some guards and other adventurers are inside, fighting it right now.

+Alice: We can help.

+Guard: I cannot allow you to enter without written permission from exploration headquarters.
+Go speak to Princess Persephone if you would like to help.

+We return to Maginia and meet with Persephone.

+Persephone: Ah, Kowagarijanai.
+I see you have made a lot of progress on your map.
+Thank you.

+Alice: We wanted to ask you for permission to fight the red-haired bear king.

+Persephone: Oh that?
+It is too dangerous for new adventurers.
+You are most useful making maps and collecting ingredients.
+This bear king has killed many adventurers and people from Maginia.

+Alice: I’m a hero.
+My job is to protect people.
+If something is terrorizing the people, I want to help.

+Persephone: Very well then.
+I grant you permission.
+Be careful, though.
+If it’s too dangerous, come back.